-All thermally-sensitive components shall be shielded or otherwise protected from the environment.
+All thermally-sensitive explosive devices shall be shielded or otherwise protected from the environment.

-Explosive systems and components shall not ignite at temperatures at least 30 C higher than the maximum expected environmental temperature.
+Explosive devices shall not decompose when exposed to thermal environments that are 30 °C above the maximum predicted temperature and 10 °C below the minimum predicted temperature during worst case service life.

-This is to ensure no auto-ignition or cook-off.
+This is to ensure no self-ignition under cook-off test.

 Heat generation

-The explosive system shall not generate heat causing temperatures which exceed the specified limits.
+The explosive subsystem shall not generate heat causing temperatures which exceed the specified limits.

+Thermal input to ICD

+Complementary thermal requirements before and after firing the explosive device or subsystem may be specified by the customer by tailoring ECSS-E-ST-10-24.

 Status check

 General

-The explosive system shall provide for
+The explosive subsystem shall provide for

 measurements of electrical or optical properties during the integration of any circuit before and after firing, without inducing firing, unintentional status changes or degradation;

-the indication of at least the status of the pre-arm and select barriers during the mission.
+the indication of at least the status of the Safe and Arm Device during the mission.

-The functionality shall be provided to verify the status of the barriers protecting the initiator before inserting the arming plug.
+The functionality shall be provided to verify the status of the barriers of the Safe and Arm Device.

-Check-out circuits shall not allow current flow or electrostatic discharge causing unintentional effects in the explosive system.
+Check-out circuits shall not allow current flow or electrostatic discharge causing unintentional effects in the explosive subsystem.

 This applies also after any single failure.